What do parents have to know and do to maintain connection with their adolescent child?

 If you can’t be live on the call, you can email me in advance and I’ll do my best to answer in the time we have.
 You can listen to my reply in the recording.
 All Office Hours will be recorded.

-Additionally, we’ll have a closed Facebook Group where participants can share resources and seek support.
-This group will be lightly moderated by myself.
-I won’t be routinely answering questions there but will pop in to offer resources if I have them.
+Additionally, we have a closed Facebook group where participants, both new and alumni of this program, can share resources and seek support.
+This group is lightly moderated by myself.
+I don’t routinely answer questions there but will pop in to offer resources if I have them.

 “This course reminded me how I want to be as a parent, gave me the evidence to reinforce why it matters how I do, and some simple but impactful tools to connect to myself and my kids.” ~ S.C.